earthly/website/blog/_posts/2023-05-05-github-actions-environment-variables-and-secrets.md

  - Environment Variables
  - Secrets
 ---
+**We're [Earthly](https://earthly.dev/).
+We make building software simpler and therefore faster.
+This article is about GitHub Actions, if you'd like to see how Earthly can improve your GitHub Actions builds then [check us out](/earthly-github-actions).**

-When you're working with continuous integration, continuous delivery (CI/CD) platforms, you'll work with environment variables and secrets, which are resources that help you conceal and reuse sensitive information, like keys and certificates, in your [CI/CD](/blog/ci-vs-cd) processes.
-These environmental variables and secrets also [make](/blog/using-cmake) it easy for you to manage your application environments by maintaining configuration sets that you can swap and use when running in different environments.
+When you're working with continuous integration, continuous delivery (CI/CD) platforms, you'll work with environment variables and secrets, which are resources that help you conceal and reuse sensitive information, like keys and certificates, in your CI/CD processes.
+These environmental variables and secrets also make it easy for you to manage your application environments by maintaining configuration sets that you can swap and use when running in different environments.
 You can also utilize expanding functions (*ie* functions that substitute [environment variable](/blog/bash-variables) values at runtime) and dynamic string templates (*ie* a method to help create multiple strings out of a template literal with different sets of environment variable values) to reuse secrets and simplify your code.

-Like most CI/CD platforms, [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions), a popular CI/CD platform, offers a way for you to manage your CI/CD environment variables and secrets.
 In this article, you'll learn how GitHub Actions work, when you should use them, and how to get started.

-To follow along, you'll need a [GitHub](/blog/ci-comparison) account to fork the repo and try out GitHub Actions.
-You'll also need some familiarity with YAML, the standard language for writing and managing [GitHub Actions](/blog/continuous-integration) configuration files.
+To follow along, you'll need a GitHub account to fork the repo and try out GitHub Actions.
+You'll also need some familiarity with YAML, the standard language for writing and managing GitHub Actions configuration files.

 ![Guide]({{site.images}}{{page.slug}}/guide.png)\